membranefi/euroe-stablecoin/README.md

-# EURO Stablecoin
+# EUROe

-Smart contracts for the Euro-backed stablecoin project, eEURO.
+Smart contracts for the Euro-backed stablecoin project, EUROe.

 ## Functionalities